intelligolabs/HARPER/README.md

 -coming soon-
 ```

+## External Videos
+The External RGB videos can be downloaded [here](https://univr-my.sharepoint.com/:f:/g/personal/federico_cunico_univr_it/Esk9qR4fKyFBg05UdXK0YSYBY8JvLHpY2Bis2xyX1pcVWg).
+However right now they are not aligned/synchronized with the rest of the data.
+You may want to try to synchronize using the recording time saved in the file's name.
+However, due to limitations in SPOT SDK, this is the best solution you can have.

 ## 3D data only (no images)
 The dataset has two points of view: the panoptic point of view and the robot's perspective point of view.
 The first one is obtained using a 6-camera OptiTrack MoCap system.
 Thanks to it, the human skeleton pose (21x3) and the Spot skeleton can be located in the same 3D reference system.